mertakkan/mertakkan/README.md

 </div>

-- 🔭 I’m currently working on frontend projects
+- 🔭 I am currently working as a Frontend Developer
 - 📫 Reach me at : mert@akkan.dev